shaik1002/biggitlabbomb/doc/administration/pages/index.md

 [supercookies](https://en.wikipedia.org/wiki/HTTP_cookie#Supercookie),
 among other things.

-To submit your GitLab Pages subdomain, follow [Submit amendments to the Public Suffix List](https://publicsuffix.org/submit/).
-For example, if your domain is `example.io`, you should request that `example.io` is added to the Public Suffix List.
+Follow [these instructions](https://publicsuffix.org/submit/) to submit your GitLab Pages subdomain.
+For instance, if your domain is `example.io`, you should request that `example.io` is added to the Public Suffix List.
 GitLab.com added `gitlab.io` [in 2016](https://gitlab.com/gitlab-com/gl-infra/reliability/-/issues/230).